near/docs/docs/3.tutorials/auction/4-ft.md

 ## Conclusion

-In this section, we learned a lot about fungible tokens: how to send and receive FTs in a smart contract, and then in sandbox tests how to deploy and initialize an FT contract, how to register a user in an FT contract, and send them some tokens, how to attach FTs to a smart contract call and finally how to view the FT balance of a user.
+In this section, you learned a lot about fungible tokens: how to send and receive FTs in a smart contract, and then in sandbox tests how to deploy and initialize an FT contract, how to register a user in an FT contract, and send them some tokens, how to attach FTs to a smart contract call and finally how to view the FT balance of a user.
 With that, we now have our completed auction smart contract!

 Taking a further step back we've taken a very simple auction contract and transformed it into a more production contract with thorough testing.
 To improve the auction we learned how to make a contract more secure by locking it, added a prize by introducing NFTs, and enabled auctioneers to host auctions with FTs.